 If your a fan of the Hasselback technique, check out these recipes:

-I hope you liked this recipe for Hasselback Chicken with Spinach and Boursin Cheese as much as I do.
+I hope you liked this recipe for Hasselback Chicken with and Boursin Cheese as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!